It is thought that Carrickfergus was commenced by John Courcy

 Somewhat later, a narrow middle ward was added, running from near the

-SW corner of the keep to the SE corner of the inner enceinte,
+south-west corner of the keep to the south-east corner of the inner

 effectively protecting the main entrance.
 Presumably the gateway

 to this was in or near an open backed polygonal tower at its north extremity.
 However, the entire north

 section of this wall has now gone.
 To the north-east at the angle is a

 boldly projecting rectangular tower.
 There is a shoulder-headed

 postern where the middle ward meets the inner ward at its south-east junction.

 It would appear that the rest of the works to the north,